codatio/codat-docs/docs/assess/excel/enhanced-financials-report.md

 ## Prerequisites

-The Enhanced Financials Excel report contains data from the currently enabled data types.
-If a data type is not enabled, the data associated with it is omitted.

-The report requires an accounting integration with the following data types enabled:
+The Enhanced Financials Excel report requires a company to have both an accounting connection and the following datatypes to be synced:

 - Accounts
 - Balance Sheet
 - Profit and Loss

+If these requirements are not met and empty Excel workbook will be returned.

 ## Generating the report